-3. Market Analysis
+4. Market Analysis

-3.1 Current Market Structure
+4.1 Current Market Structure

 The Statewide CASE Team performed a market analysis with the goals of identifying current technology availability, current product availability, and market trends.
 It then considered how the proposed standard may impact the market in general as well as individual market actors.
 Information was gathered about the incremental cost of complying with the proposed measure.
 Estimates of market size and measure applicability were identified through research and outreach with stakeholders including utility program staff, CEC staff, and a wide range of industry actors.
-In addition to conducting personalized outreach, the Statewide CASE Team discussed the current market structure and potential market barriers during a public stakeholder meeting that the Statewide CASE Team held on February 1, 2023 (Statewide CASE Team 2023).
-Notes are available at this link: https://title24stakeholders.com/event/nonresidential-multifamily-and-single-family-solar-pool-heating-utility-sponsored-stakeholder-meeting/
+In addition to conducting personalized outreach, the Statewide CASE Team discussed the current market structure and potential market barriers during a public stakeholder meeting that the Statewide CASE Team held on February 1, 2023 (Statewide CASE Team 2023c) and May 18, 2023 (Statewide CASE Team 2023d).
+Notes are available for both stakeholder meetings in the bibliography (Statewide CASE Team 2023a) (Statewide CASE Team 2023b).